Asia shares left guessing on trade, await Trump speech

-MSCI's broadest index of Asia-Pacific shares outside Japan <.MIAPJ0000PUS> edged up a slight 0.04%, following a sharp 1.2% pullback on Monday.
+MSCI's broadest index of Asia-Pacific shares outside Japan edged up a slight 0.04%, following a sharp 1.2% pullback on Monday.

 Caution ruled ahead of a speech by U.S. President Donald Trump to the Economic Club of New York later in the day in case there was any new word on the Sino-U.S. Phase one trade deal.